sigp/lighthouse/book/src/api-bn.md

 }
 ```

-where `jq` is used to format the JSON data properly.
+The `jq` tool is used to format the JSON data properly.
 If it returns `jq: command not found`, then you can install `jq` with `sudo apt install -y jq`.
 After that, run the command again, and it should return the head state of the beacon chain.

 ### View the status of a validator